ViktYusk/BitcoinBruteForcer/README.md

+In this project, only the CPU is used for brute-forcing.

-Use [GCC](https://gcc.gnu.org/) to compile this project.
+Use [GCC](https://gcc.gnu.org/) to compile this project:

-To compile this project on Windows, I use [Cygwin](https://www.cygwin.com/).
+* To compile this project on Windows, I use [Cygwin](https://www.cygwin.com/).

-To cross-compile this project on [Raspberry Pi](https://www.raspberrypi.org/), I use [CLion](https://www.jetbrains.com/clion/) IDE.
+* To cross-compile this project on [Raspberry Pi](https://www.raspberrypi.org/), I use [CLion](https://www.jetbrains.com/clion/) IDE.
 The important thing is that you need to install a 64-bit Raspbian operating system which is not default, but it can be found as a beta-version [here](https://downloads.raspberrypi.org/raspios_lite_arm64/images/).
 In order to optimize speed, for some operations [GCC Inline Assembly](https://gcc.gnu.org/onlinedocs/gcc/Extended-Asm.html) with some specific instructions of AArch64 processors is used, but the code is compatible with other processors.

-This project can be compiled for other platforms as well.
+* This project can be compiled for other platforms as well.

 ## Bitcoin Puzzle

 A brief introduction to Bitcoin Puzzle, also known as BTC32, all necessary references, and some nice statistical analysis can be found is [this repository](https://github.com/HomelessPhD/BTC32).
 The whole Bitcoin Puzzle is a set of 160 puzzles with increasing difficulty, some of them are already solved (using brute force), and others are not.
-The easiest non-solved yet puzzle is # 64, and this project is specifically made to brute force this puzzle.
+You can use this project to brute-force the private keys from this puzzle.
+The easiest non-solved yet puzzle is # 64.

 ## Code Overview